On the move to Mandalay

 After 2 days of wandering around in Yangon, I decided to move to Mandalay.
 The flight went smoothly.
 But it could have turned out different.
 The boarding gate displays nothing; when a plane leaves, someone with a sign walks through the hall, with all flight information in Burmese, of course.
 Even the Burmese do not always get it right.
 At one point I see thirty people going through the gate, to return to the departure hall 5 minutes later.

-on the move to Mandaly
+on the move to Mandalay

 The move to Mandalay makes a world of difference